 Most of us assume that newborns sleep a lot, and that it’s the parents who don’t due to the frequent feedings.
 But, what happens when your newborn doesn’t sleep so easily?
-And if they do sleep, how long will that last and are there things we can do now, to help set our little ones up for long term healthy sleep success?
+And if they do sleep, how long will that last and are there things we can do now, to help set our little ones up with habits for long term healthy sleep success?
 I struggled with my daughter in those early months as she became more difficult to settle and put down.
 I wish I knew then what I know now about a few easy things you can do to tap into biology, in order to help get baby, and everyone, the sleep they need to enjoy those precious months.

 The ideal sleep environment is cool, dark and quiet.